 History: Russell Crew-Gee worked for 40 years in English Language Teaching, the last 18 years at the University of Westminster.
 Previous to teaching he had worked in a number of industries and traveled halfway around the world and he also lived and worked in countries as diverse as Afghanistan to Portugal, and Mozambique, where he helped open an EFL school as Director of Studies, during the period of Independence.
 He also spent two years in Morocco as Director of Studies of International House, Casablanca.
 During his time at International House, London he specialized in Language Laboratory learning and was, as far as he is aware, the first teacher in the world to use video as a teaching medium and motivator in an afternoon skills class , which was shown to Directors of affiliated International House schools from around the world.
 He developed a Language Laboratory system at the University of Westminster, which was unique, focusing on student self-learning and experimented with computer learning, creating both a visual and aural individual learning experience.
 He also developed a unique course in Speaking Skills, where he eventually introduced aspects of Emolinguistics, which were enthusiastically embraced by his students.
-He has experienced many diverse cultures having, at some point in his life, visited many other countries on various continents.
+He has experienced many diverse cultures having, at some point in his life, visited and worked in many other countries on various continents.

 His teaching had always focused on the concepts within language, from his first teacher training course.
 This helped him immensely in analysing the structure of the language.
 In 1986 he read a book called ‘Train the Trainer’ by Michael Birkenbihl which covered Emotion in some depth and quoted from research carried out by Paul Watzlawick an Austrian psychologist who drew up a set of scientific laws covering many aspects of communication.
 The axiom which caught his eye was: